Galata Museo del Mare, Genoa Maritime Museum

 The museum overlooks a water basin into which the decommissioned military submarine Nazario Sauro is permanently moored and can be visited by the public.

-Spanning twenty-eight galleries on four levels, the permanent exhibition of the Galata presents the maritime history chronologically, from the 15th century to the present day.
+Spanning twenty-eight galleries on four levels, the permanent exhibition of the Galata presents maritime history chronologically, from the 15th century to the present day.

-The museum features exhibition galleries dedicated to various subjects related to maritime history, including those depicting the technical evolution of ships, the “ legendary” travels from Europe towards the Americas and the history of Italian diaspora, the life of Christopher Columbus (this section also features the world-famous portrait of Christopher Columbus by Ridolfo del Ghirlandaio), a gallery presenting rare historical atlases and globes, the interior of a 19th century British yacht decorated with about 120 maritime paintings, and an interactive room into which the visitors virtually experience stormy sea on board a lifeboat.
+The museum features exhibition galleries dedicated to various subjects related to maritime history, including those depicting the technical evolution of ships, the “ legendary” travels from Europe towards the Americas the history of the Italian diaspora, the life of Christopher Columbus (this section also features the world-famous portrait of Christopher Columbus by Ridolfo del Ghirlandaio), a gallery presenting rare historical atlases and globes, the interior of a 19th century British yacht decorated with about 120 maritime paintings, and an interactive room into which the visitors virtually experience stormy sea on board a lifeboat.

-The Galata museum also includes a media library, a panoramic roof terrace, temporary exhibition spaces, a 99-seat auditorium, a conference facility, a bookshop, and a cafe.
+The Galata Museum also includes a media library, a panoramic roof terrace, temporary exhibition spaces, a 99-seat auditorium, a conference facility, a bookshop, and a cafe.
 The museum is fully accessible to physically impaired people and provides assistive devices for people who are deaf or visually impaired.

 The program of events and activities includes temporary exhibitions, guided tours, educational activities and workshops for children, and special events.